Pigges/Twitch-Notification-System-For-Discord/README.md

 **clientid=** The Client ID is what you get from when you create a Twitch app

 **support=<@!295886122117234688>** Support is simply the variable containing the discord way to ping a user that works with webhook.
-You get it by typing an "\" before the ping and send the message.
+You get it by typing an "\" before the ping and send the message

+**secret=** The secret is used as a code to verify the Twitch subscription